etcherfx/SolTrade/README.md

 22gwSXc7mvp6UZwgDouhQuJ5AmHN3oxLNGULkARmT3PV
 ```

-## Disclaimer ⚠️
+## ⚠️ Disclaimer

-This project is a fork of [noahtheprogrammer's soltrade](https://github.com/noahtheprogrammer/soltrade) and is not affiliated with the original project in any way.
 I am not responsible for any losses you may incur while using this software.
 Use at your own risk.